Visa regulations for Indonesia have changed due to the pandemic several times.

-Indonesia has changed the visa requirements significantly during the pandemic.
-1.) a few nationalities can enter without a visa, while 2.)
-60 countries can get a Visa on Arrival, and 3.) the rest need a B211A Visit Visa for 60 days.
+Status Quo: 1.)
+Nationals form the ASEAN countries can enter without a visa, while 2.)
+More than 70 countries can get a Visa on Arrival, and 3.) the rest need to apply for a B211A Visit Visa BEFORE arriving in Indonesia (valid 60 days).

 For the latest updates on Covid Travel Requirements please click here.